-The Board of Directors and Stockholders Tortoise Energy Independence Fund, Inc.
+The Board of Directors and Stockholders Tortoise Pipeline & Energy Fund, Inc.

-We have audited the accompanying statement of assets and liabilities of Tortoise Energy Independence Fund, Inc. (the Company), including the schedule of investments, as of November 30, 2013, and the related statements of operations and cash flows for the year then ended, and the statements changes in net assets and the financial highlights for each of the periods indicated therein.
+We have audited the accompanying statement of assets and liabilities of Tortoise Pipeline & Energy Fund, Inc. (the Company), including the schedule of investments, as of November 30, 2013, and the related statements of operations and cash flows for the year then ended, the statements of changes in net assets for each of the two years in the period then ended, and the financial highlights for each of the periods indicated therein.
 These financial statements and financial highlights are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements and financial highlights based on our audit.